-These sessions can be completed in 30 minutes or less, and we suggest completing the readiness check as soon as possible, but ideally no later than 1-2 weeks before you test.
+These sessions can be completed in 30 minutes or less and should take place 1-2 weeks before you test.

 Benefits of the Digital Readiness Check

 The digital readiness check is a dry run that gives you a chance to check student registration data and technical readiness.